i2p/i2p.www/i2p2www/spec/configuration.rst

 After being split, the properties in the individual files are NOT prefixed with "tunnel.N.".

+Note: "tunnel.N.option.i2cp.*" options, while appearing to be I2CP options, are implemented in i2ptunnel, and are NOT supported via other interfaces or APIs such as I2CP or SAM.

 Properties are as follows::

     # Display description for UI